Ken-Obieze/alx-system_engineering-devops/README.md

 This project is designed to help reinforce knowledge of bash processess and signals

 ## 0x06.
 Regular expression
-This project requires regular expressions to be built using Oniguruma, a regular expression library that which is used by Ruby by defaul.
+This project requires regular expressions to be built using Oniguruma, a regular expression library that which is used by Ruby by defaul

+## 0x07.
+Networking basics #0
+This project is designed to reinforce the knowledge of network concepts like
+* OSI model
+* LAN
+* WAN
+* The internet and internet addresses
+* TCP/UDP

+## 0x08.
+Networking basics #1
+This project is designed to reinforce the knowledge of network concepts like
+* What is localhost/127.0.0.1
+* What is 0.0.0.0
+* What is /etc/hosts
+* How to display your machine’s active network interfaces